Unconscious bias in the workplace: how it’s defined and how to stop it

-It involves analysing all the different steps of your processes and plans.
+It involves analyzing all the different steps of your processes and plans.
 In doing so, you can work out how bias might infiltrate actions, such as decision making or day-to-day work, and how they will likely affect people.

 From there, you can gold-plate your business’ approach to ensure it’s free from bias.
 That might mean blind recruitment processes, gender-neutral job ads, training your staff, and making your workforce more representative.

-View our guide on seven steps to inclusive recruitment in the workplace for an example of how to combat office implicit bias.
+View our guide on Seven steps to inclusive recruitment in the workplace for an example of how to combat office implicit bias.

 Unconscious bias in the workplace resources